Govt. Tourism License 3195/080/81

 Communication, Gadgets charging, and Internet/Wi-Fi

 We suggest you use the services of cellular operators in this area, NCELL or NTC, for communication.
 Both networks have good coverage in the Annapurna and Nar Phu regions.
-During the climbing period, our crew will use the Ready set to maintain constant communication within the group and with the rescue service.
+During the climbing period, our crew will use the Ready Set to maintain constant communication within the group and with the rescue service.

 A free WIFI connection may be available on the lower Annapurna route.
 As the trail gains elevation, the WIFI service may no longer be free, and lodge owners may charge a minimal price per hour or per person.